Superalgos/Superalgos/README.md

 ## Outputs

-Each of these bots produces an output in the form of JSON files, sorted by bot, which are stored under the ```Data-Storage\aamasters\AAMasters``` folder.
+Each of these bots produces an output in the form of JSON files, which are stored under the ```Data-Storage\aamasters\AAMasters``` folder, sorted by bot.

 The route for writting bot's output is built as follows: